 the archive specialists by email at

 firstname.lastname@example.org.
 The Archive is open between 09:00 and 15 Mon-Fri.
-The Archive Director is Jari Suutari, tel.
+The Archive Director is Joni Krekola (until 5.9.2022), tel.

-+358 9 432 3460.
++358 9 432 3464.

 Most of the documents in the Archive of Parliament are available to all users.
-The use of some of the materials, such as the oral history archive of former MPs, requires a permit.
+The use of some of the materials, such as the Oral History Archive of former MPs, requires a permit.
 A small portion of the archive's photo collection is available through

 The Archive carries out small-scale searches of the archive documents free of charge.
 More extensive research work is subject to a charge.
 You may request electronic or paper copies of archive materials by phone, letter or e-mail.
-Copies are charged at a rate specified in the price list.

 Printed parliamentary documents can be read at the library or requested on loan.
 The loan copies of parliamentary documents are kept in Closed Stacks, and are available on request.
 To access loan copies, please complete

-compiled a guide for using parliamentary documentation.
+compiled a guide for using parliamentary documentation (pdf in Finnish).
 The electronic parliamentary subject search is based on a controlled index maintained since 1989 and in Swedish since 1991.
 In addition, the parliamentary documents older than this, since 1919, have been described with unsystematic keywords.